251 West 89th Street – Entranceway Restoration

 251 West 89th Street – Entranceway Restoration Project Overview

-In August of 2015, Metal Man Restoration was hired to restore the front entranceway of 251 West 89th Street in Manhattan, “The Admaston”.
-The entranceway dates back to the building, which was between 1910 and 1911 (pre-war building).
+In August 2015, Metal Man Restoration was hired to restore the front entranceway of 251 West 89th Street in Manhattan, known as The Admaston, a pre-war building constructed between 1910 and 1911.

 The Problem